 Never operate an engine without water temperature regulators in the cooling system.
 Water temperature regulators help to maintain the engine coolant at the correct operating temperature.
-Cooling system problems can develop without water temperature regulators.
+Cooling system probdevelop without water temperature lems can regulators.

 Check the glycol concentration to ensure adequate protection against boiling or freezing.
 Perkins recommends the use of a refractometer for checking the glycol concentration.
-A hydrometer should not be used.
+A hydrometer must not be used.